The Tony Schlachter Collection contains over 2,500 pieces of Medicine Hat pottery.

 After managing a grain elevator in Hussar, Alberta for a couple of years, Tony also went into farming, growing wheat and raising cattle, on the land known locally as “the Flamme Farm”.
 It had belonged to August Flamme, an MLA for the Cypress area in the late thirties.

 It was on this farm that Tony discovered the very first piece of his collection – a stoneware chicken waterer.

 In the intervening 50 years, he has amassed an exemplary collection of South Eastern Alberta pottery which he generously donated to The Friends of Medalta Society in the Spring of 2008.

 Upon donating, Tony asked that it be shown as a single collection, which we were happy to do.
 His collection officially opened in Medalta’s former Kiln Room in May 2008 and was housed there until October 2010.
 Its permanent home is now in a secure section of our Reception Gallery and is open for viewing during our regular museum hours.
 Some of the artefacts are one-of-a-kind – including a vase made for the Veiner family and a half a chamber pot (custom-made by a former Medalta Manager for his “half-assed” friends).

-Other generous donors of items produced at Medalta: the late George Bruinsma and Wayne and Gina Battle, Bruce Douglas whose collection focused on Medalta’s Lamps.
-The late Peter Kenny who Collected items made by Medicine Hat Potteries Ltd. Cam McLean who collected objects made by Sunburst Ceramics Ltd.
+Other generous donors of items produced in the Historic Clay District and surrounding area: the late George Bruinsma and Wayne and Gina Battle, David and Nora Manz, Bruce Douglas whose collection focused on Medalta’s Lamps.
+The late Peter Kenny who collected items made by Medicine Hat Potteries Ltd. Cam McLean who collected objects made by Sunburst Ceramics Ltd.